-Material topic ESF RS Strategy pillar Impacts Value Chain Timeline Risks Opportunities I (Entity ecific) Protect our planet (S) Helppeople flourish 2 Upstream VC Own operations Downstream VC Medium Legal & Policy Legislation on Due Diligence (CSDDD, etc.) makes What's Cooking? responsible for the whole value chain, so if somewhere in our value chain a company does not adhere to the regulations, we are co-responsible.
-Upcoming regulations such as f.e.
-EU deforestation (currently we do not fall under the EUDR) really show the importance of full traceability in your supply chain.
-Also in the CSRD regulation, this is about your whole value chain, you need to know what's going on in your whole supply chain.
-Lack of full traceability can lead to legal fines.
-Reputation If somewhere in our value chain a company does not comply to laws and ethical business practices, this could lead to damaging also our reputation.
-If your supply chain is not fully traceable and something happens, this will have a negative effect on your reputation.
-Operational Discovering companies that are not conducting ethical business practices, can lead to supply chain disruptions as we need to find other business partners to do business with.
-Discovering a problem in your end products in a not fully traceable supply chain, will lead to a lot of operational issues and a lot of food waste.
-Reputation Full traceability and a good due diligence system, where consumers can know from which farms the raw materials in their product came, can lead to a better reputation and loyal consumers.
+Material topic ESF RS Strategy pillar Impacts Value Chain Timeline Risks Opportunities I (Entity ecific) Protect our planet (S) Helppeople flourish 2 Upstream VC Own operations Downstream VC Medium Legislation on Due Diligence (CSDDD, etc.) makes What's Cooking? responsible for the whole value chain, so if somewhere in our value chain a company does not adhere to the regulations, we are co-responsible.
+Upcoming regulations Reputation Full traceability and a good due diligence system, where consumers can know from which farms the raw materials in their product came, can lead to a better reputation and loyal consumers.